DarkAssassin23/Universal-Countdown/clients/iOS/README.md

 ## Installation
-To install the app on your iPhone, you will need a Mac with Xcode Version 14 or newer installed on it,
+To install the app on your iPhone, you will need a Mac with Xcode Version 14 or newer installed on it.

 ### Enable Developer Mode
 Seeing that this app is not on the App Store and you need to install